 By default, the Apache Camel JMX Notification is declared in the Spring configuration.
 You can configure it as needed and call it in the Route.
 For more information about Apache Camel JMX Notification, see http://camel.apache.org/camel-jmx.html.

 Enter the code you want to implement in this view.
-The following example shows using a bean to call a previously defined Route Resource named RouteWithSpring:
+The screenshot above shows an example of using a bean to call a previously defined Route Resource named RouteWithSpring:

 <bean id="properties" class="org.apache.camel.component.properties.PropertiesComponent"> <property name="location" value="classpath:RouteWithSpring.properties"/> </bean>